GKAYED/hybrid-spec-framework/README.md

 **Ready to scale?** Graduate to [Spec Kit best practices](./SPEC-KIT-BEST-PRACTICES.md) and adopt Spec Kit for production workflows.

+**Remember**: This isn't an either/or choice.
+You're not picking between this framework and Spec Kit.
+You're using this framework to **become someone who can effectively use Spec Kit**.

+We're the bootcamp.
+Spec Kit is your career.

 ---

-*Learn with this framework.
-Scale with Spec Kit.
+*Learn the craft with this framework.
+Scale production with Spec Kit.
 Build exceptional software with AI.*